Fast and Locally Adaptive Bayesian Quantile Smoothing using Calibrated Variational Approximations: Additional information on simulation studies

-In the main manuscript, we show the results of (PC) piecewise constant and (VS) varying smoothness.
-In this section, we provide simulation results under the smooth Gaussian process (denoted by (GP), hereafter) as a true data-generating scenario.
+In Section 4 of the main manuscript, we provided simulation results under (PC) piecewise constant and (VS) varying smoothness.
+In this subsection, we provide simulation results under the smooth Gaussian process (denoted by (GP)) as a true data-generating scenario.
 The plots of simulated true quantiles are shown in Figure \ref{true}.
-The additional description and results under (GP) are following.
+The additional description and results under (GP) are as follows. \begin{itemize} \item[(GP)] Smooth Gaussian process